projektdexter/traffic_sign_detection/README.md

-# traffic_sign_detection
-traffic sign detection using ML
+# Traffic sign detection using Machine Learning

 In the below code, I use ML tools to identify road traffic signs.
 This can be a good autonomous driving support for drivers with low to medium driving experience.